BellyBista/eks-iam-roles/README.md

   - **`AmazonEKSWorkerNodePolicy`**
   - **`AmazonEKS_CNI_Policy`**

+## 3. IAM Password Policy
+- Created an IAM password policy enforcing strict password requirements for security.

+## 4. IAM Groups
+- **EKS Developer Group:**
+  - Created an IAM group named "developer" for EKS developers that doesn't require administrator access.
+- **EKS Masters Group:**
+  - Created an IAM group named "masters" for EKS administrators.

+## 5. IAM Group Memberships
+- Established group memberships for users in the "developer" and "masters" groups.

+## 6. IAM Group Policies
+- **Developer Group Policy:**
+  -   Created an IAM policy for the "developer" group, allowing specific EKS acttions.
+- **Masters Group Policy**
+  - Created an IAM policy for the "masters" group, allowing the assumption of the admin role.

+## 7. IAM Roles and Policies
+- Created a broad IAM policy and IAM role  allowing various actions.

 ## Outputs

 - **cluster_role:** The ARN of the EKS cluster role(`eks-cluster`)
 - **node_role:** The ARN of the EKS node group role (`eks-node-group-nodes)`)
+- Provided passwords for users in the "developer" and "masters" groups.

 ## Notes